Skip to content

 1. Building a Sleep Routine

-Slumber and Wake up at Fixed Hours Each Day: Consistency helps develop the body's internal mechanisms.
+Follow A Sleep And Wake-Up Schedule: Our body works best with fixed routines and habits.
+It adapts to schedules and habits, and having consistent sleeping and waking-up routines helps improve sleep.
 This setting allows better synchronization of slumber in the body, thereby making it very easy to fall asleep and wake up.

 Snooze on rest days and in heavy training phases: Every major competitor should pay attention to their slumber patterns on high-demand days.
 Consistency during rest days stabilizes the circadian rhythm.